fly-apps/edge-apollo-cache/README.md

 If you prefer to use to command line, there's two scripts, scripts/bookfind.sh and scripts/booksearch.sh you can use.
 Set the environment variable APPNAME to your applications name- you can find the application name with `flyctl info`.

-## What happens within the application
+## What Happens Inside The Application

 There are a number of parts of the server which are mostly defining the configuration of the packages used. `apollo-server` handles the web interactions, `apollo-server-cache-redis` is a component for that server which manages Redis as a general purpose cache and `apollo-server-plugin-response-cache` uses that cache for the particular job of caching responses from API requests.